okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 ## End the migration program

-Typically, you leave the inline password hook endpoint in service for a fixed period - for instance, 60 days.
+Typically, you leave the inline password hook endpoint in service for a fixed period, such as 60 days.

 During that time, a large percentage of your active users migrate over to Okta without them knowing or being disrupted in their usual workflow.